HongboZhang-z3d/iProphIT-FAFU/README.md

   -t THREADS, --threads THREADS
                         Number of CPU threads for DataLoader (default: 4) -b BATCH_SIZE, --batch_size BATCH_SIZE
                         Batch size for prediction (default: 4).
 Larger values accelerate inference.
                         GPU: Increase for speedup until CUDA OOM, then reduce.
                         CPU: Can use larger values due to more RAM.
+  --download_model DIR  Download the pre-trained iProphIT model from Zenodo to the specified directory.
+                        Directory will be created if it does not exist.
+After downloading, the script exits.

 ```

 ## Typical output